-New Gateway of Nightlife in central Heart of Asia and Traipse the lanes of Tashkent and figure out what’s where : climb the mountains of Chimgan, try adventure sports, or a cable car ride, listen to real stories of Uzbek history from your personal guide, enjoy eating out at Indian restaurants and even savour some great Uzbek food, this year we urge you to do everything you want to but make peace with something familiar different Visit Uzbekistan!
+New Gateway to Nightlife in central Heart of Asia and Traipse the lanes of Tashkent and figure out what’s where : climb the mountains of Chimgan, try adventure sports, or a cable car ride, listen to real stories of Uzbek history from your personal guide, enjoy eating out at Indian restaurants and even savour some great Uzbek food, this year we urge you to do everything you want to but make peace with something familiar different Visit Uzbekistan!
+Find what you get in all-inclusive Tashkent Tour Packages for 4 nights & 5 days

 New Gateway of Night life in central Heart of Asia and Traipse the lanes of Tashkent and figure out what's where; climb the mountains of Chimgam, try adventure sports, or a cable car ride; listen to real stories of Uzbek history from your personal guide; enjoy eating out at Indian restaurants, and even savour some great Uzbeki food; this year, we urge you to do everything you want to but make peace with something familiar different Visit Uzbekistan.